-Parameter Description User interface Factory setting Firmware version Shows the device firmware version installed. - Device name Shows the name of the transmitter.
+Parameter Description User interface Factory setting Firmware version Shows the device firmware version installed.
+Character string in the format xx.yy.zz - Device name Shows the name of the transmitter.
 The name can be found on the nameplate of the transmitter.
-Promass 300/500 - The order code can be found on the le Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
+Promass 300/500 - Order code Shows the device order code.
+The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
+Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 2 Shows the 2nd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - Extended order code 3 Shows the 3rd part of the extended order code.
-The extended order code can also be found on the nameplate of the senso and transmitter in the "Ext. ord. cd." field.
+The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
 Character string - ENP version Shows the version of the electronic nameplate (ENP).
 Character string - PROFIBUS ident number Displays the PROFIBUS identification number.
 0 to FFFF 0x156D Status PROFIBUS Master Config Displays the status of the PROFIBUS Master configuration.
 ActiveNot active -